 He asked if I had read the new study by Stepstone and Identifire.
 The takeaway of the study according to him; employees don't care so much about salary anymore.
-Instead, the focus should be on a positive work environment and flexible work hours.
+A fact that is especially true for millenials and Gen Z. Instead, the focus should be on a positive work environment and flexible work hours.
 That's supposedly how to win over the best in the game.

 I had to knock him down a notch.
 Whilst those factors are crucial, I let him know that at the end of the day, he still has to pay competitive wages to make his employees happy.

 This conversation highlighted how studies about what makes an employer attractive can often be misinterpreted rather easily, for example where certain findings are too heavily relied upon, without thinking about the wider context of your business and its roles.

 The introduction's anecdote shows that the problem isn't about the data, but how companies interpret it.